ImAMLazy/RavenDB/README.md

 ```

 ## Setup
-You can setup RavenDB maunaly or use setup wizard.
+You can setup RavenDB manualy or use setup wizard.
-i will use wizard for setup.
+I will use wizard for unsecure setup.

 Firstly we need to unpack RavenDB archive in some folder.

+Secondly we need to open run file "run.ps1"
+In your browser will open setup wizard.

+Choose "New Cluster" field.

+Choose "Unsecure" mode.

+Nextly you can set the settings you need,
+in my case this will be default ports with ip "127.0.0.1"

+When configuration completed click "Restart server"
+You will be on RavenDB GUI main page.

 ## Usage
 #### CREATE